Why has addressing ultra-processed diets become a top priority?

 What are ultra-processed foods (UPFs)?

 A significant majority, ranging from 70% to 90%, of the products manufactured by global food corporations are ultra-processed foods (UPFs).
 Such products are usually extensively packaged, heavily branded, and characterized by a high degree of artificiality.
 Typically made from low-quality, refined ingredients such as starches, sugars, oils, and/or protein isolates, UPFs require numerous additives like colorants, texturizers, synthetic flavors, and bulking agents to enhance their sensory appeal from initially inferior ingredients to hyperpalatability.
-As a result, UPFs are concoctions that offer little in terms of nutritional value and often promote addictive consumption patterns that lead to overeating.
+As a result, UPFs are concoctions that offer little in terms of nutritional value or satiation and often promote addictive consumption patterns that lead to overeating.
 By prioritizing convenience, palatability, and profitability, they are designed to dominate the market, displacing traditional foods.
 Through aggressive marketing and sustainability claims, UPFs drive consumer demand, consolidating corporate power and marginalizing smaller food producers.
 Socially, they undermine communal eating practices, fostering individualized consumption that can contribute to disconnection and excessive consumption.
 The widespread influence of UPFs raises significant concerns regarding public health, environmental sustainability, and socio-economic equity within the global food system.
-Moreover, multinational corporations frequently blur the distinction between UPFs and less processed, more benign foods (e.g., yogurt), creating confusion about their health implications.
+Moreover, multinational corporations frequently blur the distinction between UPFs and less processed, benign foods (e.g., yogurt), attempting to create confusion about their health implications.
+Even if it is true that the classification of UPFs by the NOVA system is not always robust at the level of an individual food item, and that the occasional consumption of UPFs may be unproblematic, the case against UPFs needs to be evaluated at the level of dietary patterns.
+Western-style diets dominated by UPFs are demonstrably harmful and have been responsible for the rapid deterioration of health whenever and wherever they have been imposed upon traditional cultures in the past.

 What is the current prevalence of UPF in the diet?